 - Constructive, purposeful play supports essential learning.

 - The physical environment affects the type and quality of learning interactions.

 - Teacher-family partnerships promote development and learning.

-Supplemental resources used in the classroom are Second Step Social Emotional Skills for Early Learning and Learning with Tears for math, literacy, language and writing skills.
+Supplemental resources used in the classroom are Second Step Social Emotional Skills for Early Learning and Learning Without Tears for math, literacy, language and writing skills.

 Links to curriculum information: